OriginProtocol/origin-dollar/README.md

-# Origin Dollar
+# Origin DeFi's OTokens: Origin Dollar (OUSD) and Origin Ether (OETH)

-OUSD is a new kind of stablecoin that passively accrues yield while you are holding it.
+For more details about the product, checkout [our docs](https://docs.oeth.com).

-Checkout our [docs](https://docs.ousd.com) for more details about the product.
+---

 | Branch    | CI/CD Status                                                                                                                                                                                                      |
 | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |